jedipunkz/openstack_folsom_deploy/README.md

 designed based on 3 networks (if you want 4 networks, you can do it with this). public/data/management & api.
 All of APIs will be listening on management networks interface.

+And you need a disk device (such as /dev/sda6) for cinder service.

     management segment 172.16.1.0/24
     +--------------------------------------------+------------------+-----------------